polkaulfield/ubuntu-debullshit/usr/share/doc/ubuntu-debullshit/README-en_US.md

 #### Installation

-I recommend a minimal install of Ubuntu 23.04 to run this.
+I recommend a minimal install of Ubuntu 24.04.2 LTS to run this.

 You can download the script from the repo or use this oneliner command, there are no dependencies required.